rust-cyphus/cyphus-integration/README.md

 # cyphus-integration
-Rust library for numerical integration
+Rust library for numerical integration based on GSL.

 ## Usage